-The name’s Asher “Laughing_Seal” Trigg, I’m a 20-year-old Australian currently in my second year at Swinburne University, studying a Bachelor Of Media & Communication, Majoring in Journalism and Video Games.
+The name’s Asher “Laughing_Seal” Trigg, I’m a 21-year-old Australian writer.
+I have previously studied at Swinburne University, doing a Bachelor Of Media & Communication, Majoring in Journalism and Video Games.
 This year I have decided to defer my final year to next year, and spend a bit more time focusing on my mental health, and filling out my portfolio more.

 I loved all things gaming since I can remember.
 I’m not joking.
 I’ve been obsessed since primary school.
 My earliest gaming memories are of sitting in front of my family’s old square television in the kitchen, playing Lego Star Wars II: The Original Trilogy and Haven: Call Of the King on PS2.
 As a kid I adored Good Game Spawn Point, a kids show that reviewed video games every week.
 By the time I was 12, I had completely transitioned to their adult show: Good Game, which also reviewed M, MA and R18+ games.
 In fact, up until 2016, I continued watching their show, and their daily YouTube channel Good Game Pocket religiously.
 Sadly, the ABC (Australian Broadcasting Company, not American) decided to axe them at the beginning of 2017.
 This forced the show to finish the show after their ten year anniversary, prompting people to “#bringoutyourcontrollers” in protest.
 For me, these guys were, and are still, my biggest role models and I have a huge amount of nostalgia for them.
 There was a small youtube show that their reporter Goose started, it lasted for one year.
 However, Goose and a few of the crew of Good Game started a new youtube channel altogether seperate to the ABC, called Back Pocket, which has been amazing to watch.